-The Cadet Counseling Center is located in Hinkle Hall and is staffed under the auspices of the Commandant by a reality therapist, a substance abuse counselor and the chaplain(s).
-They specialize in personal and crisis counseling and handle referrals made by advisors and/or other staff and faculty.
+The Cadet Counseling Center is located in Hinkle Hall and is staffed under the auspices of the Dean.
+Members specialize in personal and crisis counseling and handle referrals made by advisors and/or other staff and faculty.

 ACT/SAT PROGRAM